kris2475/Low-Power-Sensor-Architecture-and-ML-Synthesis-for-Real-Time-Materials-State-Evolution./Low-Power Sensor Architecture for Real-Time Materials State Evolution.md

 ### 2. The Cost of Maintenance
 Because maintenance is usually **time-based**, industries face two costly outcomes:
 - Premature replacement of components that are still functional
-- Excessive labor from unnecessary manual inspections
+- Excessive labour from unnecessary manual inspections

 ### 3. The Inaccuracy of Modelling
 Degradation models built in **controlled lab settings** rarely reflect the randomness of **real-world stressors**.